North Carolina Innovative Approaches Initiative

 The Cabarrus Health Alliance in Cabarrus County received an AMCHP Replication Grant in 2017 so its IA could expand its network of community partners.
 This work, along with NC Division of Child and Family Well-Being, Whole Child Health Section, helped move the IA Initiative from an AMCHP Emerging Practice to a Best Practice.
 A comprehensive evaluation of the IA Initiative was completed in 2022 and IA Initiatives continue to be highlighted at annual AMCHP conferences.

-In 2021, the Pennsylvania Department of Health, Bureau of Family Health received an AMCHP Replication Grant to replicate the North Carolina IA Initiative.
+In 2021, the Pennsylvania Department of Health, Bureau of Family Health received an AMCHP Replication Project grant to replicate the North Carolina IA Initiative.
 The department will focus on building capacity to implement this practice into their systems change work to meet the needs of families and CYSHCN in their state.

-Henderson County Innovative Approaches received designation as an AMCHP Cutting Edge Practice in 2022 for their TRACK Trails project, which is featured in the MCH Innovations Database.
+Henderson County Innovative Approaches received designation as an AMCHP Cutting-Edge Practice in 2022 for their TRACK Trails project, which is featured in the MCH Innovations Database.
 The TRACK Trails project promotes outdoor recreation for CYSHCN and their families and encourages improved accessibility of trails and outdoor spaces for use by CYSHCN.

 Challenges